jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 As we grapple with the profound challenges of the present day, the lessons of life's evolutionary saga remind us of the importance of adaptation, innovation, and the enduring power of the living world to overcome even the most daunting of obstacles.
 For as long as the Earth endures, this epic story will continue to unfold, a testament to the triumph of life over entropy and the remarkable resilience of the natural world that we are privileged to call home.

-- and also, the extinction of many biological lifeforms had its replacement in more resilient technologial forms.
+- and also, the extinction of many biological life forms had its replacement in more resilient technologial forms.
 - notice how early human development followed the requirements of evolution. among the community the best person/adaption had the authority in order to increase their success at being selected by evolution to continue their time in the game against entropy.

 ### Story—Day In The Life 15,000 Years Ago